HackTheWorlds/.github/profile/README.md

 ## // edition 2026 — live now

 This edition is running **right now**, June 19–20, 2026.
-The clock started at 19:00 on the 19th and stops at 19:00 on the 20th.
+The clock started at 19:00 on the 19th and stops at 17:30 on the 20th.

-Results, winning teams, and project writeups land here and on [hacktheworlds.fr](https://hacktheworlds.fr) right after the closing ceremony.
-Check back tonight.

 <br />